 You’ll be surprised that the three most requested items are ones you and I likely take advantage of on a weekly basis.

 Not only do dairy products expire quickly, but they also must be refrigerated, making them difficult items to donate, stock and distribute.
 Milk is one of the most requested items at food banks; however, many food banks cannot always meet the demand – especially during the summer months when they are even busier.
 Milk is the top food source for calcium, vitamin D and potassium, but for many kids and families in need, even basic staples like milk and the critical nutrients it provides are missing.
 On average, people served by food banks receive the equivalent of less than one gallon of milk per person per year.

 To help fill this need, The Great American Milk Drive and Feeding America – alongside America’s dairy farmers and milk companies – make it easy for people to donate milk directly in their communities.
 The Great American Milk Drive has delivered more than 1.8 million gallons of milk – that’s more than 28 million servings – to food banks across the country since 2014.

 2. Fresh fruits and vegetables

 When food banks and pantries receive produce they have to get it in the hands of people in need quickly.
 We all know how fast strawberries or a bag of spinach goes bad in our own refrigerators – now imagine that times 1,000!

 Many vegetables are easily recognizable but others, like chard or butternut squash, are less familiar and most don’t know how to cook these vegetables for their families.
 To overcome this challenge and reduce waste, many food banks have created programs where chefs make recipes with unfamiliar produce.
-Not only do they offer the recipe and education on how to cook the items, they often also offer samples to give people the chance to taste it.
+Not only do they offer the recipe and education on how to cook the items, but they often also offer samples to give people the chance to taste it.